Frequently Asked Questions

 IS Everything in My Share CERTIFIED ORGANIC?

-YES, all the vegetables are certified organic.
+The short answer is YES, all the vegetables are certified organic!

-Our farm ground has been USDA certified organic since 2015.
 There are occasions when we “buy in” vegetables from other farms — if we have a crop failure, another farmer has a bumper crop, or we just need to supplement our harvest.
-When we do this, we always let you know, and purchase from other certified organic growers.

-While we use organic practices to raise our animals, evaporate syrup, and extract honey,
+And while we use organic practices to raise our animals, evaporate syrup, and extract honey,

 we are NOT certified in those areas.